mozilla/pkipolicy/rootstore/policy.md

     deal with these documents, and any later versions for root certificates which are included in Mozilla's trust store, under CC-BY-ND 4.0.

-4. CPs and CPSes MUST be reviewed and updated as necessary at least once every year, as required by the Baseline Requirements.
+4.  the documentation MUST be reviewed and updated as necessary at least once every year, as required by the Baseline Requirements.
 CAs MUST indicate that this has happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.